Rahul12Arora/Javascript_Theory_Notes_RA/README.md

 <h3>Everytime a function is defined, a closure is formed with it</h3>

 **A closure is the combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment).
-In other words, a closure gives you access to an outer function's scope from an inner function.**
+In other words, a closure gives you access to an outer function's scope from an inner function.**</br>
-**Lexical Scope allows inner functions to access the scope of their outer functions. const and let are block scoped variables.**
+**Lexical Scope allows inner functions to access the scope of their outer functions. const and let are block scoped variables.**</br></br></br>
-**Scope determines the accessibility of variables, objects, and functions from different parts of the code.**
+**Scope determines the accessibility of variables, objects, and functions from different parts of the code.**</br></br>
-***Closure Scope chain - a closure has access to local, parent's & global scope when it is nested (we already know that)***
+***Closure Scope chain - a closure has access to local, parent's & global scope when it is nested (we already know that)***</br>

 ```
 Eg-1